Netflix/falcor/documentation/jsongraph.md

 Let's invoke the `add` function using the abstract call operation.
 The abstract call operation accepts four parameters:

 1. callPath
-2. arguments
+2. args
 3. refPaths
 4. thisPaths

 The `callPath` is the [Path](http://netflix.github.io/falcor/documentation/paths.html) to the function within the [DataSource](http://netflix.github.io/falcor/documentation/datasources.html)'s JSON Graph object.
 Note that one invocation of call can only run a single function.

-The `arguments` parameter is the array of arguments to be passed to the function being called.
+The `args` parameter is the array of arguments to be passed to the function being called.

 The `refPaths` is an array of [Paths](http://netflix.github.io/falcor/documentation/paths.html) to retrieve from the targets of any references in the JSON Graph Envelope returned by the function.